Xiapei

 Xiapei (Rosy cloud scarf (霞帔)), also known as hapi (Korean: 하피; Hanja: 霞帔) in Korea, is a type of Chinese clothing accessory in either the form of a long scarf, a neckband, or in the shape of waistcoat depending on the time period.
 It was also referred as xiapeizhui (霞帔坠) when it was ornamented with a peizhui (帔坠 (pendant, pèizhuì)) at its front end; the peizhui ornament could be made of diverse materials, such as silver, jade, and gold.

 The xiapei appeared as early as the Qin dynasty and continues to be worn until now (although the shape of the xiapei evolved with time).
 Since the Song dynasty, peizhui started to be used to ornate the xiapei.
 In the Ming and Qing dynasties, the xiapei, along with the fengguan, became the daily clothing of queens and the formal clothing of the wives of senior officials.
 The xiapei eventually became part of the traditional Chinese wedding attire for commoners.
 The xiapei was also introduced and worn in the late Goryeo and Joseon where it was called hapi; it was bestowed by the Ming dynasty along with the jeokui and many other garment items.

 History

 Qin and Han dynasty

 The xiapei appears as early as the Qin and Han dynasty and was in the shape of the long, thin-silk scarf.

 Wei, Jin, Northern and Southern dynasties.

 During the Wei, Jin, Northern and Southern dynasties, the xiapei was known as embroidered collar.

 Sui and Tang dynasty

 In the Sui and Tang dynasties, the xiapei gained its name due to its beauty like rosy clouds (霞; xia).
 During this period, it became increasingly popular.
-In the Tang dynasty, the xiapei was a embroidered scarf made of silk which was attached to a woman's neck and shoulder that would wrap around her body.
+In the Tang dynasty, the xiapei was an embroidered scarf made of silk which was attached to a woman's neck and shoulder that would wrap around her body.